top of page

 legally she can

-Legally She Can GmbH is not a law firm.
-Vena Verga-Danemar is a licensed lawyer.
-However, when you interact with her through Legally She Can or any of our social media sites, she is NOT acting as YOUR lawyer, nor is she going to establish a lawyer-client relationship with you.
-The information you will obtain from Legally She Can or from Vena Verga-Danemar is NOT legal advice.
-We provide educational and informational resources that are intended to help users succeed in their online business.
+Legally She Can GmbH is a legal consultancy, not a law firm.
+Vena Verga-Danemar is a licensed lawyer turned legal and business strategist.
+When you interact with her through Legally She Can or any of our social media platforms, she is NOT acting as your lawyer, nor does this interaction establish a lawyer-client relationship.
+The information provided by Legally She Can and Vena Verga-Danemar is not legal advice, but strategic legal guidance designed to help coaches, experts and online business owners navigate compliance, protect their work, and operate with confidence.
 This is not intended to be attorney advertising.

-No part of this website, social media accounts or any of our Content may be reproduced or distributed without the express prior agreement in writing or unless specifically noted on this Site.
+No part of this website, our social media accounts or any of our Content may be reproduced or distributed without the express prior agreement in writing or unless specifically noted on this Site.
 When sharing our work, always include a backlink and our name or social media handle as the author.
 Unauthorized use or distribution is strictly prohibited.
 For permission to use any of our work, please contact us.

 bottom of page